ddkasa/yugioh-deck-drafter/README.md

 Python app built ontop of PyQt for drafting custom decks with a custom rulset.

 # Usage
-1. Download the latest launcher from 'Releases`
+1. Download the latest/relevant launcher from [Releases](https://github.com/ddkasa/yugioh-deck-drafter/releases)
 2. Load the application.
 It will generate some folders on the first start for caching and autosave purposes.
 3. Select 40 packs for the drafting stage.
     1. Generally recommend that the card sets have more than 10 different cards within them.
 Otherwise the drafting process will occassionaly stop working as it will cause issues with the drafting ruleset.